What is ACC for?

 Back to top

-ACC can cancel an entitlement if a claimant unreasonably refuses or fails to have medical or surgical treatment.
-So you must have a good reason for missing an appointment.
+ACC can cancel an entitlement if you unreasonably refuse or fail to have medical or surgical treatment.

 You can also lose some or all of your entitlement if you won’t agree to or won’t comply with your treatment plan (without good reason) or if you don’t comply with a requirement under the Accident Compensation Act in relation to your claim.